arXiv/stats/stats-functions/aggregate_hourly_downloads/README.md

 Currently this is deployed manually - in the future, this will be deployed via workflow.

-1. If resources already exist in the environment you'd like to deploy to, make sure you have both the state and lock files locally at `cicd/aggregate-hourly-downloads` (see `arxiv-terraform-state-dev` bucket)
+1. If resources already exist in the environment you'd like to deploy to, make sure you have both the state and lock files locally at `cicd/aggregate-hourly-downloads` (see the `arxiv-terraform-state-dev` bucket; for prod talk to DevOps)
 1. Update variables - non-sensitive values can be updated in `.tfvars`(environment-specific); sensitive values should be referenced in the cloud function resource in `main.tf`.
-1. If you are starting from zero state, first import the BigQuery dataset (this has destruction protection so that it cannot be destroyed without force):
+1. If you are starting from zero terraform state, you will first need to import the BigQuery dataset (this has destruction protection so that it cannot be destroyed without force).
+This is done automatically on `apply`, or you can manually import by running:
     ```
-    terraform import
+    terraform import {address id}
     ```
 4. Manually zip the source files for the job and copy that zip to `cicd/aggregate-hourly-downloads`:
     ```